NINAnor/oneimpact/README.md

 ## See also

-For model fitting nad estimation of ZOI, see the pacakage [`glmnet`](https://glmnet.stanford.edu/index.html), which is the backbone of the modeling approach used in `oneimpact`.
+For model fitting and estimation of ZOI, see the pacakage [`glmnet`](https://glmnet.stanford.edu/index.html), which is the backbone of the modeling approach used in `oneimpact`.
 For other similar approaches, check the [`maxnet()`](https://cran.r-project.org/web/packages/maxnet/index.html) for MaxEnt species distribution models using `glmnet`.